Table of Contents

 In this case, they will need to move to an area with less noise or make use of headphones with a built-in mic.

-The best way to check for this is for the person to use a number of different microphones, or if possible, using their computer’s default microphone.
+The best way to check for this is for the person to use several different microphones, or if possible, using their computer’s default microphone.

 #3 Zoom Settings